+IMPORTANT:

-IMPORTANT: The instructions to enter data into a spreadsheet and create a graph follow.
-For the "Graphing and Curve Analysis..." exercise, you will be working with a spreadsheet containing sample data of distance and time for an object moving at a constant velocity.
+- The instructions to enter data into a spreadsheet and create a graph follow below.
+You will use our lab computers this semester because the instructions might be different from your own personal laptop.
+It is also easier to use our lab printers with our computers. - When working on the "Graphing and Curve Analysis..." exercise, you will use a spreadsheet containing sample data of distance and time for an object moving at a constant velocity.
 Open the spreadsheet as follows: Start Excel and choose Open Other Workbooks.
-Click Browse and choose Teaching Drive (T:) (under 'This PC'), scroll down to the "PHYS103" folder, and then select Excel Graphing Exercise.
-After opening this spreadsheet, you may then skip to step #2; you will start with step #1 when entering your own experimental data.
-Be sure to bring a copy of these instructions to lab each week until you have mastered the process.
+Click Browse and choose Teaching Drive (T:) from the 'This PC' section, scroll down to the "PHYS103" folder, and then select Excel Graphing Exercise.
+After opening this spreadsheet, you may then skip to step #2; you will start with step #1 when entering your own experimental data. - Be sure to bring a copy of these instructions to lab each week until you have mastered the process.